Wondering which dating app will get you the best results in the shortest amount of time?

 - Between 4 and 10 Tinder Top Picks daily

 Tinder Gold starts around $21.99 a month, with a price break for committing to 6 months or a year up front.
 The 12-month subscription option brings the monthly price down to $10.
-For an in-depth Tinder Gold review, click here.
+Want the full scoop?
+You'll find it in this in-depth Tinder Gold review.

 Frequent travelers should definitely think about upgrading.
 That way you can start exchanging messages with local singles in your destination city, and have dates already on the books by the time you get there.